Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Real-World Robotic Validation

 \subsection{Results and Physical Execution}

 We conducted multiple trials for each robot across a suite of pick-and-place and stacking instructions.
-For all requests aligned with the semantic scope of the training data, the synthesized BTs were \textbf{successfully executed on both robots} without failure in all the tested cases.
+For all requests aligned with the semantic scope of the training data, the synthesized BTs (e.g., the BT reported in Fig.~\ref{fig: example BT print} of which execution is reported in Fig.~\ref{fig: execute printed BT}) were \textbf{successfully executed on both robots} without failure in all the tested cases.

 Quantitatively, the robots achieved consistent success across repeated runs.
 We observed that the reactive nature of the generated trees was vital for reliability; for instance, the robots would autonomously re-evaluate condition nodes (e.g., \texttt{is\_at\_pose}) before proceeding to the next atomic action, effectively managing the slight mechanical variances between the Panda and the UR5e.
 These results demonstrate that high-fidelity synthetic logic supervision is sufficient to generate robust, portable plans that \textbf{transfer seamlessly to physical hardware}.